From loom spaces to veering triangulations: Introduction

 Suppose that $S$ is a closed, connected, oriented surface.
 Suppose that $f \from S \to S$ is a surface homeomorphism.
 The \emph{mapping torus} for $f$ is the manifold $M(f)$ obtained from $S \cross [0, 1]$ by gluing, for every $x \in S$, the point $(x, 1)$ to the point $(f(x), 0)$.
 Then $M(f)$ is equipped with a \emph{suspension flow} $\Phi(f)$ along the intervals; this flow has a transverse foliation given by the copies of $S$.
 For an example in genus one, see \reffig{FigEightBox}.
 Suspension flows associated to surface homeomorphisms are particularly important, for example due to the work of Thurston~\cite[Theorem~5.6]{Thurston82}.

-When $f$ is (pseudo-)Anosov then we also have the \emph{stable} and \emph{unstable} (singular) foliations for $\Phi(f)$; these are obtained by taking suitable unions of flow-lines.
+When $f$ is (pseudo-)Anosov then we also have the \emph{stable} and \emph{unstable} (singular) foliations of $M(f)$ associated to $\Phi(f)$; the two-dimensional leaves of these foliations are obtained by taking suitable unions of flow-lines.
 See Examples~\ref{Exa:AnosovMap} and~\ref{Exa:PseudoAnosovMap}; for more detail we refer to~\cite[Chapter~1]{Calegari07}.
 Unfortunately, the \emph{leaf space} of $\Phi(f)$ is highly non-Hausdorff.
 To obtain a somewhat calmer object, we define $\calL(f)$ to be the leaf space of the lift of $\Phi(f)$ to the universal cover of $M(f)$.
-Fenley and Mosher~\cite[Proposition~4.2]{FenleyMosher01} show that $\calL(f)$ is homeomorphic to the plane $\RR^2$.
-See also~\cite[Lemma~6.53]{Calegari07}.
+Since $S$ intersects every orbit of $\Phi(f)$, it follows that $\calL(f)$ is homeomorphic to $\cover{S}$, the universal cover of $S$.
 Furthermore, the stable and unstable foliations for $\Phi(f)$ induce singular transverse foliations $F^f$ and $F_f$ of $\calL(f)$.

-The leaf space $\calL(f)$ is still somewhat inhomogeneous.
-Following Agol and Gu\'eritaud~\cite{Agol11, Gueritaud16} we obtain $f^\circ \from S^\circ \to S^\circ$ by removing the singular points from $S$.
+Following Agol and Gu\'eritaud~\cite{Agol11, Gueritaud16}, we form $S^\circ$ by removing the singular points from $S$.
+Let $f^\circ$ be the restriction of $f$ to $S^\circ$.
 Thus $M(f^\circ)$ is obtained from $M(f)$ by \emph{drilling}.
 The transverse foliations in $\calL(f^\circ)$ are now non-singular.

-Here we axiomatise leaf spaces and draw out their connection to \emph{veering triangulations}~\cite{Agol11}.
+The goal of this paper is to generalise leaf spaces to what we call \emph{loom spaces}.
+We provide axioms, discuss a number of examples, and draw out connections to \emph{veering triangulations}~\cite{Agol11}.